-Cyber Attacks & Defenses for Small Business
+Cyber Attacks & Defenses for Small Business - U.S. SBA SBDC Clearinghouse

 Procedural

 Developing policies and procedures for your employees can help prevent unauthorized access.
-These include instructing employees to develop complex passwords, only providing them access to the systems and information they need, and preventing them from accessing fraudulent websites through web filters.
+These include instructing employees to develop complex passwords that are changed often and follow the Digital Identity Guidelines set forth by NIST.
+Other procedures include only providing them access to the systems and information they need, and preventing them from accessing fraudulent websites through web filters.
+Make sure that cybersecurity training is up-to-date and occurs on a regular basis.

-Examples: Multi-Factor Authentication, Limited Access, Email/Web Filters, Activity Logs, HTTPS/PVN
+Examples: Multi-Factor Authentication, Limited Access, Email/Web Filters, Activity Logs, HTTPS/VPN

 Physical